 The pandemic has turned the public into statistics watchers.
 Readers and viewers pore over the latest figures on R-rates and vaccine roll-outs and try to make sense of the often incomprehensible charts presented by the medical experts.
 Meanwhile fake news, much of it underpinned by the misuse or wilful misinterpretation of data, continues to erode public trust in the media and other institutions.
 This has particularly damaging consequences during the current health emergency when used by anti-vaxxers to spread misinformation about vaccine risks.

-What has become all too apparent is that the public’s difficulty in interpreting data and making sense of statistical information is shared by many in the media and most of our politicians.
+What has become all too apparent is that health and statistics literacy can vary widely: education is a key tool to empower people to grasp statistics, make sense of numbers, and most importantly, arrive at their own conclusion(s).
 We therefore thought it was an appropriate moment to share our list of our five favourite books on understanding statistics.
 All succeed in bringing colour and interest to the otherwise dry analysis of numbers – they bring the science of data to life.

 The Art of Statistics: Learning from Data by David Spiegelhalter.
 Described by his fellow statistical expert Tim Harford as ‘probably the greatest living statistical communicator’, Sir David Spiegelhalter is the godfather of statistics.
 He is the Winton Professor of the Public Understanding of Risk in the Statistical Laboratory at the University of Cambridge and a Fellow of Churchill College, Cambridge, but unlike most high-powered academics has an ability to communicate with the general reader.
 The Art of Statistics has become a best-seller, providing an excellent overview of the core principles of interpreting data and their application to real world questions, such as why survival rates vary so greatly across hospitals.
 Spiegelhalter also turns his mind to less serious topics, such as why old men have larger ears.